ogradyc01/GoldenCheetah/UG_Glossary.md

 `TSB` : Training Stress Balance®.
 It’s the result of subtracting today’s Acute Training Load (“fatigue”) from today’s Chronic Training Load (“fitness”).
 In general terms, if it's negative,  you're fatigued, and if it's positive you're fresh.
 It relates to your form or freshness.

 `TRIMP`: Training Impulse.
 A method to quantify training load.
-It takes into consideration the intensity of exercise as calculated by the heart rate (HR) and the duration of exercise (Strava's Suffer Score is a modified TRIMP score).
+It takes into consideration the intensity of exercise as calculated by the heart rate (HR) and the duration of exercise (Strava's Suffer Score is a modified TRIMP score)
+`TRIMP Points`: the original Morton/Banister with Green et al coefficient.
+`TRIMP(100) Points`: same as above but scaled so 1 hour at LTHR gives 100 points to "align" it with TSS/BikeScore.
+`TRIMP Zonal Points`: points are accumulated according to time in zone weighted by a zone coefficient, which is defined in HR Zones: https://github.com/GoldenCheetah/GoldenCheetah/wiki/UG_Preferences_Athlete_Training-Zones

 `Endurance index` : the ratio of W' to CP.